- Bandwidth

 - Latency

-- The time it takes for data to travel from its source to its destination, often measured in milliseconds (ms).
+- The time it takes for data to travel from its source to its destination, measured in milliseconds (ms).
+Lower latency means more responsive connections, which is crucial for gaming and real-time applications.

 - MAC Address